twallema/influenza-USA/data/README.md

 ### Contacts

-+ `locations-all_daytype-all_BE-2008.xlsx`: Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/
++ `locations-all_daytype-all_BE-2008.xlsx`: Contains the number of social contacts stratified by duration from the 2008 Polymod study in Belgium.
+Includes both physical and non-physical contacts.
+Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/
-+ `locations-home_daytype-all_BE-2008.xlsx`: Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/
++ `locations-home_daytype-all_BE-2008.xlsx`: Contains the number of social contacts at home stratified by duration from the 2008 Polymod study in Belgium.
+Includes both physical and non-physical contacts.
+Includes both physical and non-physical contact.
+Downloaded from: https://lwillem.shinyapps.io/socrates_rshiny/

 ## Interim